-Dr. Ashish Patel and Dr. Elian Shepherd are orthopedic specialists at the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, with training that makes them uniquely qualified to diagnose and treat spine curvature disorders like scoliosis.
+Dr. Elian Shepherd is an orthopedic specialists at the The Methodist Physician Group Specialists in Merrillville, Indiana, with training that makes them uniquely qualified to diagnose and treat spine curvature disorders like scoliosis.
 Both of these experts work with their patients to find surgical and non-surgical interventions that can stop the progression of spinal curvature.

 Scoliosis refers to a sideways curvature that can occur during a growth spurt right before a child reaches puberty.
 It's unclear why this happens in some children, but there are some significant risk factors such as:

 For many people, scoliosis is mild and has little effect on their lives.
 For others, though, the curvature is extreme, interfering with their ability to move.

 During a physical exam, Dr. Shepherd will look for specific symptoms of the condition such as uneven hips or shoulders.
 He may have the patient bend over to see if the rib cage appears uneven, as well.
 Imaging, however, is the final diagnostic test.
 Simple X-rays will show whether or not there’s scoliosis and help determine the degree of the curvature.